-ExxonMobil Corp.'s new CEO Rex Tillerson took it on the chin from disgruntled shareholders last week as he listened to complaints about high fuel prices, exorbitant executive pay, underfunded pension plans and lack of a clear policy on alternative energy.
+ExxonMobil Corp.'s new CEO Rex Tillerson took it on the chin from disgruntled shareholders Wednesday listening to complaints about high fuel prices, exorbitant executive pay, underfunded pension plans and lack of a clear policy on alternative energy.
 But in the end, the protests -- loud but mostly polite -- failed to make much of a difference.

 All of the 12 ExxonMobil board members, running unopposed, were reelected.
 All of the environmentally related and discrimination proposals were defeated.
 However, a majority of shareholders managed to pass a proposal to require a majority vote, rather than a plurality, to elect directors in the future -- a move opposed by the company.